CollinEMac/python-class-finder/README.md

-# python-class-finder README
+# python-class-finder

-This is the README for your extension "python-class-finder".
-After writing up a brief description, we recommend including the following sections.
+A Visual Studio Code extension that displays what class the cursor is in.